HorizenOfficial/horizen-docs/docs/3-mainnet-migration-instructions/04-other-wallet-users.md

 1. Enter your **private key** and confirm the ZEN address is correct.

 2. Enter the **destination EVM address**.
+The destination address is where ZEN will be sent to, make sure you are the owner of this address.
 The "Message to Sign" will auto-populate.

 3. Click **Sign Message** to generate and copy the signed message.